HomeFigsFig waspsBiologyFig classificationWasp classificationWaspWebBiodiversity Explorer

 Cunningham D.D.
 1888.
 On the phenomena of fertilization in Ficus roxburghii Wall.
 Ann.
 R. Bot.
 Gard.
 Calcutta 1(Append.):11–51.

 Cushman, J.H., Compton, S.G., Zachariades, C., Ware, A.B., Nefdt, R.J.C. and Rashbrook, V.K.
 1998.
-Geographic and taxonomic distribution of a positive interaction: ant-tended homopterans indirectly benefit figs across southern Africa.
+Geographic and taxonomic Distribution of a positive interaction: ant-tended homopterans indirectly benefit figs across southern Africa.
 Oecologia 116: 373-380.

-Web page development and text by Simon van Noort (Iziko South African Museum)
+Web authors Simon van Noort (Iziko South African Museum)

 and Jean-Yves Rasplus (INRA, France)

-Copyright 2004-2008 Iziko Museums of Cape Town
+Copyright 2004-2024 Iziko Museums of South Africa